Nootropics are supplements used to boost cognition and memory. In other words – smart drugs.

 - Again, neither SJW nor sertraline differed from placebo in depression.[ref]

-- SJW did no better than a placebo with OCD.[ref]
+- SJW did no better than placebo with OCD.[ref]

 Positive clinical trials:

-- A meta-analysis found that SJW had fewer side effects than antidepressants and that it has similar treatment effectiveness to prescription antidepressants.[ref]
+- A meta-analysis found that SJW had fewer side effects than antidepressants and similar treatment effectiveness to prescription antidepressants.[ref]

-- Another meta-analysis found that St. John’s wort works better than placebo in the treatment of depression.[ref]
+- Another meta-analysis found that St. John’s wort works better than placebo in treating depression.[ref]

 - Another trial in MDD found that SJW was more effective than fluoxetine in depression.[ref]

 Stack with Zinc (if deficient): The mitochondrial impact of hyperforin includes its TRPC6 channel activation, moving zinc in the mitochondria.
 Studies on depression show that zinc supplementation augments antidepressant treatment even in treatment-resistant patients.[ref][ref]

 The Warrior Gene: Understanding the Role of Monoamine Oxidase Enzymes (MAOA and MAOB)